 Concept testing takeaways.

-Users were intrigued and interested in the concept of workouts based on mental health.
+Users were interested in the concept of workouts based on mental health.

-Users were apprehensive when seeing workouts that are focused on reducing negative feelings, like anxiety, but excited when workouts focused on positive feelings as a goal.
+Users were apprehensive when seeing workouts that emphasize addressing negative feelings, like anxiety, but excited when workouts focused on positive feelings as a goal.

 Users want more context/reliable information on why certain workouts would be good for different mental states.